Birational geometry of blow-ups of projective spaces along points and lines: Preliminaries on Birational Maps and Mori Dream Spaces

-We work over $\CC$.
-Let $X$, $Y$ be normal projective varieties.
-We say $f$ is a pseudo-isomorphism (See \cite[2.2]{Cantat2017}) if $f$ is birational and there exist Zariski open subsets $U\subset X$ and $V\subset Y$ such that (1) $f_{\mid_U} :U\ra V$ is an isomorphism and (2) $X\backslash U$ and $Y\backslash V$ have codimension at least $2$.
-For the case $X=Y$ we say $f$ is a pseudo-automorphism of $X$.
 The indeterminacy locus $\Ind(f)$ of $f$ is defined to be $X-U_{0}$ where $U_{0}$ is the largest open subset of $X$ on which $f$ is defined.
 When $X$ and $Y$ are normal and projective, $\Ind(f)$ of $f$ has codimension $\geq 2$.
 Then we can define the image $f(Z)$ of a codimension $1$ subvariety $Z\subset X$ as the Zariski closure of $f(Z\backslash \Ind(f))$.
 We say $f$ contracts $Z$ if the codimension of $f(Z)$ in $Y$ is at least $2$.
-We recall the following result from \cite{Cantat2017}: \begin{prop}\cite[Prop.
-2.1]{Cantat2017} Let $X$, $Y$ be normal projective varieties.
-Let $f:X\dashrightarrow Y$ be a birational map.
-Then the following are equivalent: \begin{enumerate} \item $f$ is a pseudo-isomorphism. \item $f$ and $f\ik$ do not contract any divisors. \end{enumerate} \end{prop}
+We recall the following basic fact (see \cite[Prop.
+2.4]{Cantat2019} for a proof): \begin{lemma} Let $X$, $Y$ be normal projective varieties and let $f:X\dashrightarrow Y$ be a birational map.
+Then $f$ is a pseudo-isomorphism if and only if neither $f$ nor $f\ik$ contracts any divisors. \end{lemma}

 Given a birational map $f:X\dashrightarrow Y$, the Jacobian determinant $\det J(f)(x)$ of $f$ at a point $x\in X$ can be defined as the determinant of $d f_x$ in some local coordinates.
 The value $\det J(f)(x)$ depends on the local coordinates, but whether $\det J(f)(x)=0$ does not.
 Furthermore, $\det J(f)(x)\neq 0$ if and only if $f$ is locally an isomorphism at $x$, or equivalently, $f$ is \'{e}tale at $x$.
 Therefore we can define the exceptional set of $f$ as the subset of $X$ where $f$ is not defined or locally not an isomorphism.